Simply Stunning: 1974 Jensen Interceptor III – SOLD!

 August 16th Update – While updating our past Malaise Monday listings, we confirmed the private seller deleted their Craigslist post, so we’re calling this rare Interceptor “Sold!”

 Our long wait is finally over.
 For what, you ask?
-For us finally finding a simply stunning Jensen Interceptor III like this Burgandy over White Leather 1974 example just listed over the weekend here on Craigslist in Millsboro, Delaware with an asking price of $32,900.
+For us finally finding a simply stunning Jensen Interceptor III like this Burgundy over White Leather 1974 example listed on Craigslist in Millsboro, Delaware with an asking price of $32,900.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his Interceptor priced $900 above the current #3 “Good” estimate of $32,000.
-If you are serious about buying this Interceptor, you can start the conversation by emailing the seller and when you do please remember to mention you saw his Jensen featured here on GuysWithRides.com.

 The Jensen Interceptor was a grand touring car hand-built at the Kelvin Way Factory in West Bromwich, near Birmingham England, by Jensen Motors between 1966 and 1976.
 Jensen Motors used Chrysler V8 engines for the Interceptor, starting with the 383 cubic inch mill typically mated to a TorqueFlite automatic transmission driving the rear wheels through a limited slip differential.
 Since this engine was detuned by Chrysler for use with regular gasoline and only produced 250 horsepower SAE net in 1971, Jensen chose to use the larger 440 cubic inch big block Chrysler engine starting in 1971.
 By 1974 the 440 cubic inch V8 produced 255 horsepower SAE net.